 Melbourne Firefighter Stair Climb

-On Saturday 2nd September 2017, you can be one of 500 Firefighters to “Step up to fight Depression, PTSD and Suicide” by climbing up the 28 floors of Crown Metropol Hotel wearing 25kgs of Turnout Gear and Breathing Apparatus.
+On Saturday 2nd September 2017, 650 Firefighters “Stepped up to fight Depression, PTSD and Suicide” by climbing the 28 floors of Crown Metropol Hotel wearing 25kgs of Turnout Gear and Breathing Apparatus.

 This year, the Firefighter's Charity Fund with your help aims to raise $500,000 for Lifeline and the Black Dog Institute to improve support services, fund research, remove stigmas and raise awareness of Mental health issues like depression, Post Traumatic Stress Disorder and suicide, especially for those within the Emergency Service and Defence communities..